kunklejr/node-extension/README.md

 * object - the object against which to register extensions
 * extensionObject - Object containing extension properties/method

-### find(object)

-Find all the extension properties/methods registered against the given object.
-The return value is an object containing all the extension properties/methods.

-__Arguments__

-* object - the object against which you wish to find registered extensions

 ### use(object [, properties] [, scopeFunction])

 Use the specified registered extensions for the given object, optionally only within the scope of a provided function.